 - Court – Locatelegal proceedings, cases, filings, documents, and appeals.

 - Historical Society – Societies can help you to discover the local history and culture of the area in which your ancestors lived within.

-- Town & City Hall – Find vital records, birth and death certificates, marriage licenses, and also property ownership records.
+- Town & City Hall – Search for vital records, birth and death certificates, marriage licenses, and also property ownership records.

 My opinion of FreeAncestrySearch.org

-There are no genealogical records stored on this website and it does not act like a link between sites.
-Because of that you will not find actual documents on this site.
+There are no genealogical records stored on this website and it does not act as a link between sites.
+Because of that, you will not find actual documents on this site.

-Despite these apparent drawbacks I still found that it can offer you a lot of help tracking down free public records that will help finding your ancestors.
+Despite these apparent drawbacks I still find that it can offer you a lot of help to track down free public records that will help find your ancestors.

 If you are interested in discovering your family history I recommend that you try to find out as much as you can for free first.